lero/salt-arch-mac/readme.md

 1. Fork this repo and adjust `install.sh` and Salt configuration to your needs
 2. Create a new partition on your Mac using **Disk Utility**
-3. Boot Arch Linux installation from USB
+3. Boot Arch Linux USB installer
 4. Connect to your wifi using `wifi-menu` and run `install.sh`:
     - wget https://raw.githubusercontent.com/xxxxx/salt-arch-mac/master/install.sh
-    - chmod +x install.sh
+    - bash install.sh
-    - ./install.sh
-5. Profit
+5. Profit :)